+This indicates that one can check the inertia of $K_1$ to indirectly check the inertia of $K_2$, which, in turn, can be used to determine the regularization parameters $\delta_w$ and $\delta_c$ needed to ensure that the KKT step $d_k$ is a descent direction.

-\paragraph{Iterative refinement.} Compared to \eqref{eq:kkt:unreduced}, the diagonal matrices $D_x$ and $D_s$ introduce an additional ill-conditioning in \eqref{eq:kkt:augmented}, amplified in the condensed form~\eqref{eq:kkt:condensed}: the elements in the diagonal tend to infinity if a variable converges to its bound, and to $0$ if the variable is inactive.
-To address the numerical error arising from such ill-conditioning, most of the implementation of IPM employs Richardson iterations on the original system~\eqref{eq:kkt:unreduced} to refine the solution returned by the direct sparse linear solver (see \cite[Section 3.10]{wachter2006implementation}).
+\paragraph{Iterative refinement.} Compared to \eqref{eq:kkt:unreduced}, the diagonal matrix $D_s$ introduces additional ill-conditioning in \eqref{eq:kkt:augmented}, which is amplified in the condensed form~\eqref{eq:kkt:condensed}: diagonal elements tend to infinity if a variable approaches its bound and to $0$ if the variable is inactive.
+To address the numerical errors arising from such ill-conditioning, most implementations of the IPM employ Richardson iterations on the original system~\eqref{eq:kkt:unreduced} to refine the solution returned by the direct sparse linear solver (see \cite[Section 3.10]{wachter2006implementation}).